A catalog of quasar candidates identified by astrometric and mid-infrared methods in Gaia EDR3: Characteristic of QCC

 \subsection{Reliability and Completeness}

 We used the fifth release of the Large Quasar Astrometric Catalog (LQAC-5) \citep{souchay2019lqac} as a reference to investigate the completeness.
-To estimate the completeness of QCC, we find 341,987 common sources in LQAC5, $Gaia$ EDR3 and ALLWISE.
-To get a robust sample, we remove sources with bad ALLWISE parameters (S/N in W1 and W2 $\textless$ 5) to obtain a test catalog with 297,527 reliable sources.
+To estimate the completeness of QCC, we find 341,987 common sources in LQAC5, $Gaia$ EDR3 and AllWISE.
+To get a robust sample, we remove sources with bad AllWISE parameters (S/N in W1 and W2 $\textless$ 5) to obtain a test catalog with 297,527 reliable sources, see Fig. \ref{lqac5}.
+Among them, 238,807(80.3\%) sources are found in QCC.
 Table \ref{tab:completeness} shows the completeness of QCC compared with LQAC5.
-Since we have used strict astrometric criteria for the identifying of quasars, the completeness of QCC is lower than the test catalog, which is about 80\%.
+Since we have used strict astrometric criteria for the identifying of quasar candidates, the completeness of QCC is lower than the test catalog, which is about 80\%.

-To evaluate the contamination caused by stars and galaxies, we randomly select a $10^{\circ} \times 10^{\circ}$ region.
+To evaluate the contamination caused by stars and galaxies, we randomly select a $10^{\circ} \times 10^{\circ}$ region with a center coordinate of Ra = $255^{\circ}$ and Dec = $35^{\circ}$.
 In this test region, 4171 common sources are found in QCC and SDSS DR16 \citep{ahumada202016th}, among them, 3230 sources are identified as quasars in SDSS DR16Q \citep{lyke2020sloan}.
 For the remaining 941 sources, we checked the SDSS spectrums of them, the result shows that 1, 9 and 7 of them are classed as star, galaxy and quasar respectively, with no spectrums from SDSS are available for the rest 924 objects.
-Therefore, for all sources that have spectral classifications, quasars accounted for 99.7\% (3237/3247), while stars and galaxies accounted for 0.3\% (10/3247), which shows that our quasar catalog identified by astrometry and mid-infrared methods has a very low proportion of contamination.
+Therefore, for all sources that have spectral classifications, quasars accounted for 99.7\% (3237/3247), while stars and galaxies accounted for 0.3\% (10/3247), which shows that our quasar candidate catalog identified by astrometry and mid-infrared methods has a very low proportion of contamination.
 To establish an accurate celestial reference frame, the sources in our final catalog should be point-like sources, Fig. \ref{fig:point} shows the SDSS thumbnails of six candidates in our catalog.
-Using the same reference region, among the 4171 common sources, 3920 (93.98\%) are found to be point-like objects, with 251 (6.02\%) identified as extended sources.
+Using the same reference region, among the 4171 common sources, 3920 (93.98\%) are found to be point-like objects \footnote{The extended and point-like sources are classified by SDSS morphological data, more details could be found in \url{https://www.sdss.org/dr12/algorithms/classify/}.}, with 251 (6.02\%) identified as extended sources.